zhenkewu/CFRL/README.md

 ### Data Preprocessing

+To be updated.

 ### Assessing Algorithms using Simulation

+To be updated.

 ### Assessing Policies using Real Data

+To be updated.

 ## Testing
 We provide unit tests as well as integration tests for the main functions of the CFRL.
 The tests can be